panchomb/ie-exercise-3/modules/resources/deployment-script/README.md

 ### Parameter: `azPowerShellVersion`

 Azure PowerShell module version to be used.
 - Required: No
 - Type: string
 - Default: `'3.0'`

+### Parameter: `baseTime`

+Do not provide a value!
+This date value is used to make sure the script run every time the template is deployed.
+- Required: No
+- Type: string
+- Default: `[utcNow('yyyy-MM-dd-HH-mm-ss')]`

 ### Parameter: `cleanupPreference`

 The clean up preference when the script execution gets in a terminal state.
 Specify the preference on when to delete the deployment script resources.
 The default value is Always, which means the deployment script resources are deleted despite the terminal state (Succeeded, Failed, canceled).
 - Required: No
 - Type: string
 - Default: `'Always'`